We are a Florida-based law firm that has won precedent-setting trials across the country.

 - Family-based immigration — Reuniting U.S. citizens and immigrants with their loved ones

-- Nonimmigrant visas — H-1B, L-1, E-2 and other work visas
+- Nonimmigrant visas — H-1B, L-1, E-2, and other work visas

-- Temporary visas — Student, business, visitor and government official visas
+- Temporary visas — Student, business, visitor, and government official visas

 - Citizenship — Overcoming obstacles to naturalization such as old criminal convictions

 We work with clients to untangle legal problems that threaten their immigration status.
 It is not uncommon for a client to be arrested on suspicion of an immigration law violation and later be transferred to a detention facility far from Miami.
-We understand how desperate this situation can be for the detainee an the family, and we work hard to keep families together and minimize the impact of violations or immigration proceedings.
+We understand how desperate this situation can be for the detainee and the family, and we work hard to keep families together and minimize the impact of violations or immigration proceedings.

 Answering Your Pressing Questions About Immigration

 The immigration process can be overwhelmingly complex.
 Fortunately, you do not have to go through it alone.
-At Kurzban Kurzban Tetzeli & Pratt, P.A., our immigration attorneys have years of experience assisting clients with immigration-related issues.
+At Kurzban Kurzban Tetzeli & Pratt, our immigration attorneys have years of experience assisting clients with immigration-related issues.
 Most of our clients come to us with many questions; here, we will attempt to answer a few of them.

 What Does U.S. Citizenship And Immigration Services (USCIS) Consider When Determining Status?